aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

         ...
 ```

-so just run this single command and it will spin up the App with a local prepopulated database :
+so just run this single command and it will spin up the App running on `localhost:8080` :

 ```
 docker-compose up